nilfisk/galnewsreader/README.txt

  Small GO Program allowing to read the headlines from Frontier's Elite:Dangerous GalNews page or single article summaries.
 The idea is to have Windows TextToSpeech Engine read the news aloud while flying.
- A small powershell script to "say" a string is included
+ A small powershell script to "say" a string is included but there doesn't seem to be any way to call it without windows taking focus from E:D and dropping to the desktop.

 License:
  why GPL3? why *NOT*????